How IT Can Lead Digital Transformation

 The goal of digital transformation is to develop the capacity to leverage an evolving catalog of tools and technologies —AI and big data, IoT and cloud, business intelligence and much more.

-The problem is that organizations often use a variety of solutions to automate processes between these disparate technologies.
+The problem is that organizations often use a variety of solutions to automate IT processes between these disparate technologies.
 And that causes a great deal of complexity —which in turn hampers efficiency and the organization’s ability to incorporate new technologies.

 That’s a conundrum.